10 Best Herbal Juices For Cramps

 Vitex agnus-castus, commonly known as chasteberry, has been traditionally used to support hormonal balance and alleviate menstrual cramps.

-While generally considered safe, it is advisable to consult a healthcare provider before using chasteberry juice, especially during pregnancy or if taking other medications.
+However, it is important to consult with a healthcare provider before incorporating vitex into one's wellness routine, especially for those with existing health conditions or taking other medications.

 silybum marianum juice